China's waste import ban: Impact

 Since 1992, China has received 106 million tons of plastic waste, half of the world's plastic waste imports.
 After the introduction of the policy, China's imports of plastic waste saw a sharp drop of 99% while the imports of mixed paper have fallen by a third, and imports of aluminum and glass waste have been less affected.
 In the meantime, many recycling projects abandoned the separation of recyclables when they decided to just dispose of the waste into the same box.
 This had increased the risk of contamination from food and waste and resulted in a large amount of waste that cannot be reprocessed.

 China's economy was highly associated with imported waste since a few decades ago.
 This rapidly growing economy requires a lot of raw materials to sustain.
 This is not due to China's technology and ability to recycle these waste but because China's economy is based high on the manufacturing sector which has a high demand for raw materials.
-Therefore, importing wastes from other countries is actually benefit China itself.
+Therefore, importing wastes from other countries is actually benefiting China itself.
 Due to China's large manufacturing industry, it is profitable for China to import waste from other countries.
 Although the cost of importing waste is only a little bit lower, due to the large quantities of output these factories produce, these small costs add up, yielding a higher return for the industry.
 The waste import ban in one hand slowly changes China's natural environment (both cons and pros), in another hand influence the global waste exporting countries.
 Due to the massive amount of wastes these countries import, countries who import waste must develop and better their technology around waste disposal in order to not let these waste cause adverse effects on the environment.
 Also, after the ban policy, the not accepted wastes force the waste exporting countries to develop better technology to deal with their own domestic wastes.
 Unexpected, the restricted policy started to influence the recycle industries and raw materials supply industries in China.
 The raw materials supply faces a gap of millions of tons without the imported waste from foreign countries.
 The restriction of recycling materials, which banned by China, will eventually forces the industries to use the raw materials.
 However, using the recycling materials to produce same amount of products are much more energy efficient and material saving than adopting raw materials, which presumably not a good news for the environment.
 The consequences of insufficient supply of recycling materials are serious, agents have to find materials from other places, for example, perhaps cutting down trees to produce paper.
 It is also very harmful to the environment.